…with a Bottle-Free® Water Cooler from Culligan

 - No Cleaning or Disinfection – Our Bottle-Free® coolers are completely enclosed and have a built-in UV light to kill bacteria.
 You never have to disinfect since disinfection is automatic every time you get a drink.

-- No confusing invoices – With a Bottle-Free® cooler from Culligan Dealers of New Brunswick, you get 1 invoice per month.
+- No confusing invoices – With a Bottle-Free® cooler from Culligan of Rothesay, you get 1 invoice per month.
 A simple flat rate to pay every month.

 - No fuel surcharges – With gas prices going up and down, you never know when you’ll be levied with another fuel surcharge for the delivery of your water.